Note: Updated August 26, 2025.

 “That whole process was pretty much a fantasy, say, five years ago,” Wainwright said.
 “Our previous POS company didn’t offer anything comparable, so Toast was the more attractive choice.”

 The bottom line?
-If your restaurant is operating on an outdated platform and you’re not sure exactly when to switch to a new POS, the time is now!
+If your restaurant is operating on an outdated platform and you’re not sure exactly when to switch POS systems, the time is now!

 3 Benefits of Switching to a New Restaurant POS System